The Graphic Design Educators’ Network 2017 Conference

 The political and social landscape of 2017 offers graphic design students ample rich subject matter to react to, dissect and interpret, but where is the revolt?

-Submissions are warmly invited for the following formats:
+Submissions are warmly invited for the following formats via this link:

 Within the structure of submissions, GDEN welcomes presentation of empirical research, pedagogic case studies, artefacts, well-argued calls to arms, ruminations or provocations, and other rigorous nonstandard approaches that draw upon disciplinary practices within graphic design education.